The spirit of a wee child is looking for someone.

 When she entered the room, she saw a friendly, see-through male apparition wearing a long dark jacket, that could’ve been his judge’s robe or a presbyterian robe.

 She could tell by the look on his face that he was communicating.
 “Don’t worry, I am here to protect you!”

-Then she felt a warm feeling around her neck and shoulders; not placed by fingers or hands.
+Then she felt a warm feeling around her neck and shoulders, which was not placed by fingers or hands.

-Her apparition is a see-through little toddler, and she appears most often on the second floor.
+Her apparition is that of a see-through toddler, and she appears most often on the second floor.

 She could be looking for her Daddy.
 At her age, she may have been a “Daddy’s Girl.”

-On the same evening, she appeared in two rooms.
+On the same evening, she once appeared in two rooms.

 On this evening – In one room, a gentleman saw this little one walk out of the fireplace that was being used.
 After looking at him briefly, she walked back into the fireplace and the fire went out.